wklumpen/traccess/docs/source/index.rst

 transport accessibility measures.
-Given a pre-computed travel cost matrix, and using data sets on land use supply, demand, and demographics, the package computes accessibility levels using multiple accessibility measures, such as: cumulative opportunities, minimum travel cost to closest N number of activities, gravity-based (with different decay functions) and different floating catchment area methods.
+Given a pre-computed travel cost matrix, and using data sets on land use supply, demand, and demographics, the package computes accessibility levels using multiple accessibility measures, such as: cumulative opportunities, minimum travel cost to closest *n* number of activities, gravity-based (with different decay functions) and different floating catchment area methods.